arkon-event/send-regning-api/README.md

 # sendregning.no PHP API Client

-This is a very simple PHP HTTP wrapper for working with Sendregning.no's API.
-It takes care of structuring headers/authentication and correctly and allows an easy way to send messages to the API.
+This is a simple PHP HTTP wrapper for working with Sendregning.no's API.
+It takes care of structuring headers/authentication and allows an easy way to send messages to the API.
 It does not help you build JSON messages or validate them.
 See the SendRegning documentation for that http://sendregning.github.io/

 This client was built for arkon.no's internal integration with sendregning.no, and is used by our production system.
 We are not affiliated with sendregning.no in any other way.